Split Britches: Founding

-Early on in the company determined they would not spend time trying to apply for grants to support their performances, and would instead work outside of these systems using their own finances from jobs to support their performance work.
+Early on in their history, the company decided they would not spend time trying to apply for grants to support their performances, and would instead work outside of these systems using their own finances from jobs to support their performance work.
 This is due to a belief stated by Shaw that, "it's easier to get a job than a grant".
-This held true for the beginning of the company's existence, but as they became more established they began to apply for grants.
+This held true for the beginning of the company's existence, but as they became more established, they began to apply for grants.